terl/lazysodium-java/README.md

 **It could be that you've found a bug.** Report these immediately on the issue tracker.
 If it's a very dangerous bug, then confidentiality would be preferred.

 **It could be that you want to contribute code.** Sure, just submit a pull request through GitHub with a short explanation of what you've done.

+For more information please see the [Contributor's Guide](https://github.com/terl/lazysodium-java/wiki/Contributor%27s-Guide).

 ## Licence
 The licence is `MPLv2` as it is a nice middle-ground between copyleft and copyright.
 I know some developer's would rather not get bogged down in legalities (and we don't blame them).
 Therefore a brief read of [Mozilla's MPLv2 FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/#apply) will show you the luxuries afforded to you by the `MPLv2` Licence.
 Some luxuries include: